Neutrophil: Clinical significance

 Low neutrophil counts are termed neutropenia.
 This can be congenital (developed at or before birth) or it can develop later, as in the case of aplastic anemia or some kinds of leukemia.
 It can also be a side-effect of medication, most prominently chemotherapy.
 Neutropenia makes an individual highly susceptible to infections.
 It can also be the result of colonization by intracellular neutrophilic parasites.

 In alpha 1-antitrypsin deficiency, the important neutrophil elastase is not adequately inhibited by alpha 1-antitrypsin, leading to excessive tissue damage in the presence of inflammation – the most prominent one being emphysema.
 Negative effects of elastase have also been shown in cases when the neutrophils are excessively activated (in otherwise healthy individuals) and release the enzyme in extracellular space.
 Unregulated activity of neutrophil elastase can lead to disruption of pulmonary barrier showing symptoms corresponding with acute lung injury.
 The enzyme also influences activity of macrophages by cleaving their toll-like receptors (TLRs) and downregulating cytokine expression by inhibiting nuclear translocation of NF-κB.

 In Familial Mediterranean fever (FMF), a mutation in the pyrin (or marenostrin) gene, which is expressed mainly in neutrophil granulocytes, leads to a constitutively active acute-phase response and causes attacks of fever, arthralgia, peritonitis, and – eventually – amyloidosis.

 Hyperglycemia can lead to neutrophil dysfunction.
 Dysfunction in the neutrophil biochemical pathway myeloperoxidase as well as reduced degranulation are associated with hyperglycemia.

 The Absolute neutrophil count (ANC) is also used in diagnosis and prognosis.
 ANC is the gold standard for determining severity of neutropenia, and thus neutropenic fever.
 Any ANC < 1500 cells / mm3 is considered neutropenia, but <500 cells / mm3 is considered severe.
 There is also new research tying ANC to myocardial infarction as an aid in early diagnosis.
 Neutrophils promote ventricular tachycardia in acute myocardial infarction.

 In autopsy, the presence of neutrophils in the heart or brain is one of the first signs of infarction, and is useful in the timing and diagnosis of myocardial infarction and stroke.

+Pathogen evasion and resistance

+Just like phagocytes, pathogens may evade or infect neutrophils.
+Some bacterial pathogens evolved various mechanisms such as virulence molecules to avoid being killed by neutrophils.
+These molecules collectively may alter or disrupt neutrophil recruitment, apoptosis or bactericidal activity.

+Neutrophils can also serve as host cell for various parasites that infect them avoiding phagocytosis, including: